 The Paramount Theatre was on the south side of St. Clair Avenue West, between Lauder and Glenholme avenues.
 (Photo City of Toronto Archives, Series 488,

-Toronto’s old movie theatres—the St. Clair Major
+Toronto’s old movie houses—the St. Clair Theatre (near Dufferin St.) – Historic Toronto

 The above photo was taken in March of 1921, gazing east along St. Clair Avenue, from a short distance to the west of Dufferin Street.